Myanmar Army: Light Infantry Divisions (LID)

 LIDs are considered to be a strategic asset of the Myanmar Army, and after the 1990 reorganisation and restructuring of the Tatmadaw command structure, they are now directly answerable to Chief of Staff (Army).

+No. (11) Light Infantry Division: The Division GOC Brigadier General Min Min Htun was killed on Feb 7, 2024, during skirmishes at Mrauk U. All 10 battalions/regiments under its command suffered heavy casualties and are no longer combat effective.
+The division has neither been reinforced nor rebuilt.
+It has withdrawn from action.

+No. (22) Light Infantry Division: The division, similar to No. (11), suffered heavy casualties in 2022.
+It withdrew from combat later and mostly operates as reserve.
+It is currently within Operation Aung Zeya.

+Tactical Operation Commands

+Additionally, nationwide there are around 23 permanent Tactical Operation Commands, which generally command a between two and four infantry battalions and a small number of support units which are all contiguous.
+Additional temporary Tactical Operation Commands may be headquartered at major fortified outposts to command specific battles.

+The permanent Tactical Operation Commands are:

 Missile, Artillery and armoured units

-Missile, Artillery and armoured units were not used in an independent role, but were deployed in support of the infantry by the Ministry of Defence as required.
+Missile, artillery and armoured units were not used in an independent role, but were deployed in support of the infantry by the Ministry of Defence as required.
 The Directorate of Artillery and Armour Corps was also divided into separate corps in 2001.
 The Directorate of Artillery and Missile Corps was also divided into separate corps in 2009.
 A dramatic expansion of forces under these directorates followed with the equipment procured from China, Russia, Ukraine and India.